EbizimohAbodei/Delivery_Form/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open http://localhost:3000 to view it in your browser.

-The page will reload if you make edits.\
+The page will reload when you make changes.
-You will also see any lint errors in the console.
+You may also see any lint errors in the console.

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+See the section about running tests for more information.

 ### `npm run build`